arunavsk/Gender-Classification/README.md

 ```
 ## Result
 The challenge was to check for a bunch of classifiers which performs better.
-Here I have used `matplotlib` to make a horizational bar graph to compare different classifiers in terms of accuracy.
+Here I have used `matplotlib` to plot a horizational bar graph and compare different classifiers in terms of accuracy.

 ![Result](https://github.com/arunavsk/Gender-Classification/blob/master/src/img/result.png "Bar Graph 1")